-Table 14-5 Tencing startup issues on ves (chent cluster) houes lssue Description and resolution cpsadm command on the VCS gives connection error If you receive a connection error message after issuing the cpsadm command on the VCS, perform the following actions: Ensure that the CP server is reachable from all the VCS nodes.
-Check that the VCS nodes use the correct CP server virtual IP or virtual hostname and the correct port number.
-Check the /etc/vxfenmode file.
-Ensure that the running CP server is using the same virtual IP/virtual hostname and port number.
-Authorization failure Authorization failure occurs when the CP server's nodes or users are not added in the CP server configuration.
+Issue Description and resolution cpsadm command on the VCS gives If you receive a connection error message after issuing the $\tt cpsadm$ command on the VCS, perform the following actions: connection error Ensure that the CP server is reachable from all the VCS nodes.
+Check the /etc/vxfenmode file and ensure that the VCS nodes use the correct CP server virtual IP or virtual hostname and the correct port number.
+For HTTPS communication, ensure that the virtual IP and ports listed for the server can listen to HTTPS requests.
+Authorization failure Authorization failure occurs when the nodes on the client clusters and or users are not added in the CP server configuration.
 Therefore, fencing on the VCS (client cluster) node is not allowed to access the CP server and register itself on the CP server.
 Fencing fails to come up if it fails to register with a majority of the coordination points.
-To resolve this issue, add the CP server node and user in the CP server configuration and restart fencing.

-Table 14-5 Fencing startup issues on VCS (client cluster) hodes (continued) Issue Description and resolution Authentication failure 5 0 red secure communication between the CP server and the VCS (client chentication failure can occur due to the following causes: server and/or t The CP server a luct Authentication Services (AT) is not properly configured on the CP the VCS. and the VCS nodes use different root brokers, and trust is not established athentication brokers:
+To resolve this issue, add the client cluster node and user in the CP server configuration and restart fencing.
+Authentication failure If you had configured secure communication between the CP server and the VCS (client cluster) nodes, authentication failure can occur due to the following causes: The client cluster requires its own private key, a signed certificate, and a Certification Authority's (CA) certificate to establish secure communication with the CP server.
+If any of the files are missing or corrupt, communication fails.
+If the client cluster certificate does not correspond to the client's private key, communication fails.
+If the CP server and client cluster do not have a common CA in their certificate chain of trust, then communication fails.

-Table 14-5 Fencing startup issues on VCS (client cluster) nodes (continued)
+Table 15-5 Fencing startup issues on VCS (client cluster) nodes